Disease Guide ·Bladder Infection ·2026

 What Causes Bladder Infections in Cats

-Bacteria entering the urinary tract through the urethra and colonizing the bladder.
-Common bacteria include E. coli and Staphylococcus.
-Contributing factors include diabetes, kidney disease, stress, and inadequate water intake.
-Older cats and females are more susceptible to true bacterial infections.
-In younger cats, urinary symptoms are more often caused by inflammation without bacteria.
+Bacteria colonizing the bladder via the urethra (E. coli, Staphylococcus).
+Contributing factors: diabetes, kidney disease, stress, poor hydration.
+Older cats and females are more susceptible.
+Younger cats often have inflammation without bacteria.
 True bacterial infections are more common in cats over 10 years old

 Symptoms - What to Watch For

-Frequent trips to the litter box with little output.
+Frequent litter box trips with little output.
 Straining or crying while urinating.
 Blood in urine.
-Urinating outside the litter box.
-Excessive licking of the genital area.
+Urinating outside the box.
+Excessive genital licking.
 Strong-smelling urine.
 Lethargy in severe cases.
-Male cats unable to urinate at all is an emergency.
+Male cats unable to urinate is an emergency.
 Signs often mistaken for behavioral problems

 Diagnosis - $150-$400